Skip to content

 }

-• Read deny rules block file reads in the sandbox
+• Read deny rules block file reads in sandbox

-• Edit allow rules permit file writes (beyond defaults, like current working directory)
+• Edit allow rules permit file writes (beyond defaults like the current working directory)

 • Edit deny rules block writes within allowed paths